-A dreamy lament which can be found languishing on side four of the Beatles White Album.
+A dreamy lament which can be found languishing on side three of the Beatles White Album.
 Be sure to seek it out, as this is one of Harrison’s most affecting lyrical themes.
 Note the added effect at the close of the song – the sound of a wine bottle reverberating on top of an amp.

 7. Blue Jay Way (1967)

 Harrison’s contribution to their Magical Mystery Tour TV film was a suitably phased psychedelic journey.
 It tells the tale of ‘a fog upon LA’ as Harrison, on a visit to Los Angeles in August 1967, awaited the arrival of Beatles publicist Derek Taylor.
 Blue Jay Way was the name of the street in Hollywood Hills where he was staying.